sp1r0s/java-ai-examples/README.md

-# spark-ml-examples
+# Artificial Intelligence Examples
-###Apache Spark examples using Machine Learning in Java
+### A.I. examples in Java

-Most of the examples I found online were not up to date with the latest version of spark and did not run successfully in Java.
+I added a simple Machine Learning classification example using Apache Spark.
-This is a simple Machine Learning classification example.
+I will add more soon.

 To run the example just execute: